gjwgit/patientpaths/README.md

 (22), the number of beds in wards (448), the number of beds in the emergency department (202), and the total number of GPs (2,607).

-Give 4 cohorts and presentations are provided for 36 days we have, over the mild/severe cases, 288 input numbers.
+Given 4 cohorts and daily presentations for 36 days we have, over the mild/severe cases, 288 inputs.

 Each cohort is also identified as at risk or not.
 For this example cohorts 2 and 3 are considered at risk (the risk vector is 0,2,2,0,